HimanshuKumarDutt094/tanstack-dexie-db-collection/README.md

 await todosCollection.utils.refetch()
 ```

+## External backend sync

+This repo includes copy-paste-ready examples for persistence handlers and backend sync in `EXAMPLES.md` (project root).
+See that file for complete snippets.
+Minimal summary:

+- Handlers receive `{ transaction }`.
+Use `transaction.mutations` (array of `{ type, key, modified, changes }`) for your backend payloads.
+- Default is fire-and-forget.
+Set `awaitPersistence: true` to wait for the handler to complete before marking the operation persisted.
+- Errors are swallowed by default; toggle `swallowPersistenceErrors` to change this behavior.
+Use `persistenceTimeoutMs` to bound wait time.
+- Handlers run only after local Dexie writes succeed.

 ## Live Query Integration

 Dexie collections work seamlessly with live queries for reactive data access.
 You can create filtered, sorted views that automatically update when the underlying data changes.